DNA testing for inheritance claims

 A relationship test is a kinship test which is specifically used to see whether two individuals are related.
 This can be a grandparent against a grandchild or, an uncle or aunt against a niece or nephew.

 How are the tests carried out?

 We have a number of DNA testing agencies who we work with.
 They will arrange for each party to provide a mouth swab at an approved clinic.
 The swabs are then returned to the laboratory and are DNA profile tested.
 We then receive a report from the DNA company confirming whether or not the parties are related.

 This is a matter for the parties to decide.
 Ultimately, if an agreement cannot be reached, the court will decide.
 It is commonplace for the estate to fund the DNA testing, but it can be on the condition that if it is inclusive or the DNA proves the parties are unrelated, the party seeking to prove the DNA funds the cost of the test.

 Do the parties need to attend the same clinic?

 No, we have acted for parties where one is overseas and the other is in England.
 The DNA testing providers can arrange clinics worldwide and will arrange for the samples to be safely transported by approved couriers to their laboratory before testing and reporting.

 This is based on individual cases, but can range from £200 – £500 on average.

-For further guidance on DNA testing for inheritance claims please do not hesitate to call our designated contentious probate line on 0808 139 1606 or send us an email.
+For further guidance on DNA testing for inheritance claims please do not hesitate to call our designated helpline on 0333 888 0404 or send us an email.